N7KHZ/N7KHZ/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...rfrett@cox.net
-- DMR FW for Anytone 878 V2
+- DMR FW for Anytone 878 V2 and TYT MD 9600
 -

 <!---